Cranbury Park

 Cranbury Park is a stately home and country estate situated in the parish of Hursley, Winchester, England.
-It was formerly the home to Sir Isaac Newton and later to the Chamberlayne family, whose descendants now own and occupy the house and surrounding park and farmland.
+It was formerly the home to Sir Isaac Newton and later to the Chamberlayne family, whose descendants continue to own and occupy the house and surrounding park and farmland in the 21st century.
 The house and park are not generally open to the public, although open days are occasionally held.

 History

 Early years

 Cranbury was originally an important hamlet of Hursley, with many distinct farms and cottages, but now the name belongs only to Cranbury House and Park.
 The first recorded tenant of Cranbury is a Mr. Shoveller, who surrendered it to Roger Coram before 1580.
 Coram rented Cranbury at £17 2s per annum from the Lord of the Manor of Merdon, Sir Thomas Clarke.

 An incident is recorded of a dispute between Coram and Clarke regarding the rights of the tenants and the Lord of the Manor:

 Following the death of Coram, Sir Edward Richards held the property until the 1640s, when he let it to Dr John Young, dean of Winchester.
 During the Commonwealth era, when Young was expelled from the deanery, he lived in quiet retirement at Cranbury.
 His widow occupied the estate in 1650, and later transferred the house to Sir Charles Wyndham, who married her daughter in 1665.
 Sir Charles, who (like Coram before him) was noted as "a zealous assertor of the tenants' rights", was Member of Parliament for Southampton from 1679 to 1698 and for St Ives in Cornwall from 1698 to 1701.
 He died in 1706, although his wife survived him until 1720.
 A small monument was raised for them in Hursley Church.